-Place names

-International Museum of the Reformation
+- International Museum of the Reformation

 - 2 St. Pierre Cathedral

 - 3 Calvin Auditory

 - 4 Lutheran church

 - 5 Collège Calvin

-- 6 Place du Bourg de Four
+- 6 Place du Bourg-de-Four

-- 7 Hôtel-de-Ville
+- 7 Hôtel de Ville

 - 8 Reformation Wall

 - 9 Temple de la Fusterie

-- Rues Basses & Place du Molard
+- Rues Basses and place du Molard

 International Museum of the Reformation

 The MIR (International Museum of the Reformation) is situated on Cour Saint-Pierre, in the magnificent Maison Mallet, a mansion built in the 18th century on the former site of the Cathedral cloister.

 The design of the mansion had to accommodate the Mallets' large family, while satisfying a desire on the part of the city fathers to beautify the Cour St-Pierre, as well as complying with local regulations.
 A tall order indeed!
-Completed in 1723 according to plans drawn up by the Parisian architect Jean-François Blondel, the mansion caused a stir among those in favour of strictly enforcing Geneva's

-sumptuary laws, rules designed to restrict and regulate luxury spending.
+Completed in 1723 according to plans drawn up by the Parisian architect Jean-François Blondel, the mansion caused a stir among those in favour of strictly enforcing Geneva's sumptuary laws, rules designed to restrict and regulate luxury spending.

 The Museum of the Reformation brings to life the history and legacy of this major movement within Christianity through a unique collection of objects, paintings, books and manuscripts.
+Founded in 2005, the museum was completely renovated and transformed in 2023.

+Saint-Pierre Cathedral

-Saint-Pierre Cathedral Built between 1150 and 1250, St Pierre Cathedral has been restored and rebuilt several times over the centuries, often following damage by fire.
+Built between 1160 and 1230, St. Pierre Cathedral has been restored and rebuilt several times over the centuries, often following damage by fire.

 After the Reformation was adopted in the mid-16th century, the cathedral was stripped of all its interior decorations and ornaments, and the painted decor was whitewashed.
 Only the stained-glass windows survived.

 It was here that John Calvin preached to hundreds of parishioners twice on Sundays and once on weekdays every other week.

-and lake from the top of the towers are well worth the long climb - 157 steps in all!
+The stunning 360° views of the city and lake from the top of the towers are well worth the long climb - 157 steps in all!
 The Archaeological Site under the Cathedral contains treasures dating back to Roman times.
+Admission is free with the Geneva Pass or Espace St-Pierre combined ticket

+Calvin Auditory

-Admission is free with the GENEVA PASS or Espace St-Pierre combined ticket.
-Auditoire Calvin Built in the 15th century in the Gothic style, this small auditorium with a simple façade stands right next to St Pierre Cathedral.
+Built in the 15th century in the Gothic style, this small auditorium with a simple façade stands right next to St Pierre Cathedral.

 In the mid-16th century, English, Scottish, Dutch and Italian Protestants gathered here to worship in their native tongue.
 The reformer John Knox preached at the Auditoire after he came to Geneva as a refugee.
 It was here, too, that he and a group of fellow-countrymen decided to translate the Bible into English.
-Completed between 1556 and 1559, their famous translation is known as the "Geneva Bible" The Auditoire is still a Protestant place of worship today.
+Completed between 1556 and 1559, their famous translation is known as the "Geneva Bible".

+The Auditoire is still a Protestant place of worship today.

-The guickest way to the next stop is through a quirky little passageway called Passage des Degrés-de-Poules, so named probably because its steep steps resemble those of a henhouse!
-Lutheran Church Built between 1762 and 1766, this building was a gift from the city of Geneva to the German-speaking Lutheran community.
+The quickest way to the next stop is through a quirky little passageway called Passage des Degrés-de-Poules, so named probably because its steep steps resemble those of a henhouse!

+Lutheran Church

+Built between 1762 and 1766, this building was a gift from the city of Geneva to the German-speaking Lutheran community.
 Although they share the same faith, Protestants, Lutherans and Calvinists differ slightly on points of doctrine and in the way they worship.
 To allow Lutherans to worship according to their custom, the Republic of Geneva in 1760 gave them permission to build a church - on the condition that it not be identifiable as such from the outside!

 The building was therefore designed to look like a traditional three-storey dwelling rather than a Protestant church.
 The sanctuary occupies the building's ground and first floors.

 Today, the Lutheran Church serves a large and diverse community of believers with services in English, German, Swedish, Danish, Norwegian and Finnish.